 CES will complete outgoing referrals within one business day (at the time of the call) is responsible for ensuring information and documentation is complete and accurate based on information collected from the head of household.
 Providers should follow-up with CES if referrals are incomplete.
 Providers must respond to incoming referrals in accordance with the timeframe outlined under each program.

-CES will create referrals in HMIS for the following programs:
+CES will create referrals in HMIS for different services as needed.